Marcel-Jan/extract_fitdays_data/README.md

 ## Language
 This solution works with the Dutch version of the Fitdays app, which produces jpgs with Dutch language.
 For another language you'll need to change the names of fields etc.

+## Locations
+I also use my own locations for where the jpgs are Airdropped to and where I want to move the jpgs to for backups.